polyfony-inc/polyfony/README.md

 ### [Database](https://github.com/polyfony-inc/polyfony/wiki/Reference#class-polyfonyquery)

+Examples bellow assume a table named `Accounts` exists in the database.

 * Retrieve the login and id of 5 accounts with level 1 that logged in, in the last 24h
 ```php
 // demo query